yanamal/dog-bed/index.md

   </summary>

-For this bed, I ended up using some white fabric for the face and feet, scraps of black fabric for the eyes, and scraps of red fabric for the mouth.
+For this bed, I ended up using some white fabric for the face and paws, scraps of black fabric for the eyes, and scraps of red fabric for the mouth.

 I also used something that I'm pretty sure is called "3D mesh spacer fabric" inside the ear edges to keep the ears from being too floppy.
 I think it's similar to, but different from, "foam stabilizer" fabrics that people use to make fabric baskets and other things that need to hold their shape.